BY: SR. KATHLEEN POPKO, SP, PhD, and PEGGY MOSELEY

 In the year since the toolkit was unveiled to system and facility communicators across the country, interest in the P3 resources has been increasing.
 P3 Steering Committee members have participated in numerous presentations and web-casts intended to educate the ministry about this very special initiative.
 To date, more than 1,000 representatives of the ministry have spent time learning about P3.
 These representatives come from varying backgrounds, including communications, mission, quality, planning, and marketing.

-If you are interested in the work of the Public Perception Project or would like a copy of the P3 CD-ROM, please contact the CHA P3 project manager, Indu Spugnardi at email@example.com
+If you are interested in the work of the Public Perception Project or would like a copy of the P3 CDROM, please contact the CHA P3 project manager, Indu Spujjnardi at [email protected].

 Theme: Advanced technology.
 Highly trained staff.
 Compassionate service.
 This is how Catholic health care delivers quality.